isc-projects/stork/doc/usage.rst

 and updates them in the local database.
 The default interval at which Stork refreshes host reservation information is set to 60 seconds.
 This means that an update in the host reservation database will not be visible in Stork until up to 60 seconds after it was applied.
-This interval is currently not configurable.
+This interval is configurable in the Stork UI.

 .. note::